klschoef/vbsserver/README.md

 ## Getting Started

-* copy helper/videos_v3c.db to database/videos.db in order to use the VBS 2019 dataset.
+* copy all files from "helper/testDatabase2019" to "database" to setup a sample database
-* copy the according video files to public/videos (or specify a remote URL in config)
+* copy all video files of the dataset (in mp4 format and without subdirectories) to public/videos (or specify a remote URL in config)
 * adapt config.json to suit your needs
+	* enter the IP address of your server to "server.websocketURL" (don't use "localhost" but the actual IP!)
 * start server: node app.js
+* open Chrome browser and go to <serverIP>:<serverPort>  (don't use "localhost" but the actual IP!)

 # Config

 ```
 "server": {
 	"port": 3100,	// used port
-	"websocketURL": "localhost",	// URL of the server
+	"websocketURL": "192.168.0.1",	// URL of the server
 	"videoDir": "videos/"	// directory or URL of the directory with all videos of the dataset
 },
 "client": {